jacob-hein/jacobhein.com/index.md

 ---
 [//]: # (write a bit about yourself here)
 ### why hire **jacob?**?

 ### **jacob** has a simple goal: to make analytics accessible to everyone.

-**jacob** is an economist by training, having received a BSc. in Mathematics & Economics from Aarhus University, and a MSc. in Economics from the University of Copenhagen. he applies **programming and software development** to solve real-world problems with digital analytics. check out recent projects and solutions on [his GitHub](https://github.com/jacobshein).
+**jacob** is a graduate economist of the University of Copenhagen, he applies **programming and software development** to solve real-world problems with digital analytics.

+check out his recent projects and solutions on [his GitHub](https://github.com/jacobshein).

-being a recent graduate, **jacob** is searching for interesting employment opportunies with visionary companies in the greater area of Aarhus, Denmark.
+being a recent graduate, **jacob** is searching for interesting employment opportunies with visionary companies in Aarhus, Denmark.

-his **past experience** includes data analysis and app development in **R, Python and SQL** from investment and central banking positions with Jyske Bank and Danmarks Nationalbank.
+his **past experience** includes data analysis and app development in **R, Python and SQL** from investment and central banking positions.